Chicken paprikash: Variations

 Chicken paprikash was adopted as a Sabbath dish by the Jews of Hungary and Czechoslovakia and remains popular today amongst Ashkenazim.
 Tomatoes are often included, and in Romania the dish was traditionally served with mămăligă.
 When cooked by Jews, chicken paprikash typically does not include any dairy products, due to the Jewish prohibition against mixing meat and dairy.

+Chicken paprikasch is also a dish commonly eaten by Danube Swabians.

+In popular culture

+Chicken paprikash was a favorite meal among the crew of the SS Edmund Fitzgerald during the 1973 and 1974 shipping seasons.

+Chicken paprikash is mentioned in Bram Stoker's Dracula under the alternate name "paprika hendl".
+The dish is eaten by the protagonist, Johnathan Harker, who wishes to get the recipe for his fiancée, Mina.